threader/PC-Tuning/docs/post-install.md

 ## Configure Default Programs

-- Configure default programs in ``Settings > Apps``.
+- Configure default programs in **Settings > Apps**

 ## Final Thoughts & Tips

 - While gaming, consider the following:

-    - Killing explorer.exe after you launch your game, it uses a ton of cycles.
+    - Killing **explorer.exe** after you launch your game, it uses a ton of cycles

-        - Use ``ctrl + shift + esc`` to open process explorer then use ``File > Run`` to start the ``explorer.exe`` shell again
+        - Use **Ctrl + Shift + Esc** to open process explorer then use **File > Run** to start the **explorer.exe** shell again

-    - Disabling idle states (PBO users excluded) which will force C-State 0 & eliminate jitter due to the process of state transition.
-After all, C1 is still power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)].
+    - Disabling idle states which will force C-State 0 & eliminate jitter due to the process of state transition.
+After all, C1 is still power saving [[1](https://www.dell.com/support/kbdoc/en-uk/000060621/what-is-the-c-state)]

-        - Drag & drop the scripts in ``C:\prerequisites\scripts\idle-scripts`` to the desktop for easy access.
+        - Drag & drop the scripts in ``C:\prerequisites\scripts\idle-scripts`` to the Desktop for easy access.
 This way you can disable idle before launching a game & re-enable it after you close your game

     - Kill other processes that waste CPU time such as game clients

 - Don't run random tweaks, tweaking programs or fall for the "fps boost" marketing nonsense.
-If you have a question about a specific option or setting, just ask.
+If you have a question about a specific option or setting, just ask

 - Try to favour FOSS (free & open source software).
-Stay away from proprietary software where you can.
+Stay away from proprietary software where you can

-- Ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them.
+- Ensure to scan files with [VirusTotal](https://www.virustotal.com/gui/home/upload) before running them

 - Cap your framerate at a multiple of your monitor refresh rate to prevent frame mistiming [[1](https://youtu.be/_73gFgNrYVQ)].
-E.g possible framerate caps with a 144hz monitor include 72, 144, 288, 432 etc. Consider capping at your minimum fps threshold for increased smoothness & ensure the GPU is not maxed out as lower GPU utilization reduces system latency [[1](https://youtu.be/8ZRuFaFZh5M?t=859), [2](https://youtu.be/7CKnJ5ujL_Q?t=333), [3](https://youtu.be/N8ZUqT6Tfiw?t=74)].
+E.g possible framerate caps with a 144hz monitor include 72, 144, 288, 432.
+Consider capping at your minimum fps threshold for increased smoothness & ensure the GPU is not maxed out as lower GPU utilization reduces system latency [[1](https://youtu.be/8ZRuFaFZh5M?t=859), [2](https://youtu.be/7CKnJ5ujL_Q?t=333), [3](https://youtu.be/N8ZUqT6Tfiw?t=74)]

-- Consider [NVIDIA Reflex](https://www.nvidia.com/en-gb/geforce/news/reflex-low-latency-platform) if your game has support for it.
+- Consider [NVIDIA Reflex](https://www.nvidia.com/en-gb/geforce/news/reflex-low-latency-platform) if your game has support for it

-- Capping your framerate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the ingame limiter will result in consistent frametimes & a smoother experience but at the cost of noticeably higher latency.
+- Capping your framerate with [RTSS](https://www.guru3d.com/files-details/rtss-rivatuner-statistics-server-download.html) instead of the ingame limiter will result in consistent frametimes & a smoother experience but at the cost of noticeably higher latency

 - Consider removing your game off the GPU core by setting an affinity to the game process to prevent them being serviced on the same CPU as it improves frametime stability [[1](../media/isolate-gpu-core.png)].
-This will not apply to everyone & every game as average framerate may take a severe hit, your mileage may vary but it's definitely something worth mentioning.
+This will not apply to everyone & every game as average framerate may take a severe hit, your mileage may vary but it's definitely something worth mentioning

 - Carry out maintenance tasks yourself on a weekly basis.
 This includes: